What is it for?

 -

 - Series: Used to describe the type of line.
-You may want to include both rivers and borders on your map.
 This binding lets you distinguish between the types of lines and will allow you to style them differently later on.

 TIP: Unlike regions and points, lines are passive features, meaning that you can't interact with them or supply information in popups.
 You can learn more about adding lines to your map in this help doc.